 The immensely-talented Sykes, who had always taken academics seriously, discovered just how fragile an athletic career could be as a freshman at Delta High School.
 Starting for the varsity as a freshman, Sykes was running down the court during a basketball game against Oak Grove.
 Suddenly, she crashed to the floor, with no one near her.
 Though it did not appear serious at first glance, she had torn an ACL.

-Page 2 of 2 - Prior to the first injury, Sykes helped Morehouse advance to the Dixie Belles Softball World Series.
+Prior to the first injury, Sykes helped Morehouse advance to the Dixie Belles Softball World Series.

 As an eighth-grader, she ran with Brenda Williams, LaTasha Loche and Sharica Smith on Delta's state championship 4 x 400-meter relay team.
 Earlier that year, she set a meet record in the high jump in the Rayville Relays.